nosqlbench/nosqlbench-preview-docs/site/content/user-guide/advanced-topics/labeling_system.md

 results so that they are well-defined and easily repurposed in other systems.

 For example, when you name your activity, you are setting a label, even if you didn't know it already.
 You are setting a label of `activity=myactivityname`.
-This build on top of the _name everything_ strategy so that everything from your session down to your op level has a name and accompanying label.
+This builds on top of the _name everything_ strategy so that everything from your session down to your op level has a name and accompanying label.
 This system is implemented efficiently as well, with all labeling mechanisms being applied explicitly during initialization phases, rather than lazily during an